Krillle/signalk-to-venus/README.md

 The plugin is enabled by default and should work right away with default settings.

-**"Venus OS not reachable at venus.local"**

-If you see **signalk-to-venus** getting connection errors, this means:
+If you see in the Signal K dashboard **signalk-to-venus** getting connection errors like **"Venus OS not reachable at venus.local"**, this means:
 - Your Cerbo GX is not reachable at **venus.local**.
 Set the correct host or IP in the plugin settings.
 - The D-Bus over TCP is not enabled on the Cerbo GX.
-See step 1 and 2
+See step 1 and 2.
-- You don't have a Venus OS device on your network
+- You don't have a Venus OS device on your network.

 ## Configuration